herveaurel/HomeAssistant/README.md

 For example, if I choose to display lights in the menu, the card will only display the "Lights" line if there are any lights turned on.
 This allows for a less cluttered card.

+The small round and colorful dots next to the calendar icon, trash cans, and electricity consumption are indicators :
+- calendar : Blue if the event is today.
+- Trash can : The color of the trash can (green or yellow) if I need to take it out today.
+- Electricity consumption :  Blue: normal consumption / Yellow: moderate / Orange: high / Red: very high.

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/04.jpg)
 The third column consists of camera recordings.
 To ensure that the images refresh in real-time, I created generic camera entities.